alan-turing-institute/python-project-template/README.md

 - `project_name`: The name of your project.
 This will be used to name the project directory, the Python package, and the GitHub repository.
 - `project_short_description`: A short description of your project.
-- `backend`: The backend to use for dependency management.
-Here, I've supported the main choices in our Research Engineering Group (`setuptools`/`poetry`), as well as `hatch`, which I've been using more recently.
-  - [`setuptools`](https://setuptools.readthedocs.io/en/latest/): The default Python packaging tool, configured with `pyproject.toml`.
-  - [`hatch`](https://hatch.pypa.io/latest/): Almost identical to `setuptools` in terms of config, but with a few extra features.
-  - [`poetry`](https://python-poetry.org/): An all-in-one tool for dependency management, packaging, and publishing, with a high learning curve.
-Use if you know what you're doing -- otherwise, I'd stick with `setuptools` or `hatch`.
 - `license`: The license to use for your project — PRs for other choices are welcome!
 The current supported options include:
   - `MIT`
   - `BSD-3-Clause`